stub Understanding Security Token Transactions and Compliance – Securities.io

 KYC / AML

-Security tokens meet both, Know Your Customer (KYC) and Anti-Money Laundering (AML) requirements.
+Security tokens meet both the Know Your Customer (KYC) and Anti-Money Laundering (AML) requirements.
 This legislation requires companies and investors to provide all relevant information regarding the transaction.
 These standards are common practice in the banking world.
-During an STO, Companies provide investors with information such as their company's name, corporate address, the identities of the executives, and financial records.
+During an STO, Companies provide investors with information such as their company’s name, corporate address, the identities of the executives, and financial records.

 This information gives investors more security.
-Unlike an ICO, an STO requires validation of every investor's identity.
-This regulation also means that security tokens can't be transferred to random or anonymous individuals.
-These requirements led to the development of security coin only exchanges.
+Unlike an ICO, an STO requires validation of every investor’s identity.
+This regulation also means that security tokens can’t be transferred to random or anonymous individuals.
+These requirements led to the development of security coin-only exchanges.

 Exchanges / Custodial Wallets

 Exchange transfers are another form of security token transaction.
-Security coin exchanges differ from their counterparts in the fact that all participants follow the above-mentioned SEC guidelines.
+Security coin exchanges differ from their counterparts in that all participants follow the SEC guidelines.
 There are no anonymous accounts or privacy coins permitted on security exchanges.
 As a result, one of the main concerns regarding security tokens is how they are handled when on exchanges.

-Since exchanges hold their users crypto, it creates a unique challenge for regulators and developers alike.
-Security exchanges use special formatted custodial wallets that adhere to the regulations regarding holding securities for clients in their attempt to integrate into the current legislation.
+Since exchanges hold their users’ crypto, it creates a unique challenge for regulators and developers alike.
+Security exchanges use special, formatted custodial wallets that adhere to the regulations regarding holding securities for clients in their attempt to integrate into the current legislation.

 Security Token Transactions Agents